How to use Ukraine's gas pipelines when Russia deal ends – DW – 07/16/2024

 The EU has instead started negotiating with Azerbaijan to import more of the country's natural gas, which could potentially run through Ukraine's pipelines and help maintain the war-torn country's role as an energy transit country.

-Azerbaijan hiked up gas exports to Europe by 56% in the first year of the war and aims to double them by 2027.
-If exports increase as they have in the first six months of the year, deliveries to Europe are expected to reach 12.8 b/cm by the end of 2024.
+Azerbaijan increased gas exports to Europe by 56% in the first year of the war and aims to double them by 2027.
+If exports continue to rise as they have in the first six months of the year, deliveries to Europe are expected to reach 12.8 bcm by the end of 2024.

-Hikmat Hajiyev, an Azeri presidential advisor, told Reuters news agency last month that both the EU and Kyiv have asked Azerbaijan to facilitate talks with Russia.
-Ukrainian President Volodymyr Zelenskky confirmed that negotiations were underway last week, in an interview with Bloomberg News.
+Hikmat Hajiyev, an Azerbaijani presidential advisor, told Reuters news agency last month that both the EU and Kyiv have asked Azerbaijan to facilitate talks with Russia.
+Ukrainian President Volodymyr Zelenskky confirmed last week in an interview with Bloomberg News that negotiations were underway.

 How feasible is a deal with Azerbaijan?

-Energy experts think Azerbaijan, which will hold the COP29 climate talks in November, doesn't have the available gas in the short term to further increase supplies to Europe.
+Energy experts think Azerbaijan, which will hold the COP29 climate talks in November, doesn't have the available gas in the short term to increase supplies to Europe further.

 "Azerbaijan's gas production isn't that big.
 The country has large domestic gas supply needs and already exports gas to Georgia, Turkey and Europe," Aura Sabadus, a non-resident senior fellow at the Center for European Policy Analysis (CEPA), told DW.

-The government in Baku will need time and must make significant investments to increase its gas export capacity, experts say.
-EU states, meanwhile, are trying to wean themselves off fossil fuels in favor of renewable energies, so Brussels may be unwilling to sign a long-term agreement.
+Experts say the government in Baku will need time and must make significant investments to increase its gas export capacity.
+EU states, meanwhile, are trying to wean themselves off fossil fuels in favor of renewable energy, so Brussels may be unwilling to sign a long-term agreement.

 "[A deal with Azerbaijan] will help Ukraine to pump bigger volumes of gas to Europe at a time when the country is already integrating its gas market into the European market," Oleksandr Sukhodolia, an expert on energy security and critical infrastructure protection at the National Institute for Strategic Studies of Ukraine, told DW.

-Sabadus, meanwhile, thinks the Azeri gas would likely need to be imported via Russia's southern pipeline infrastructure, through Turkey, Moldova and Romania, as Azerbaijan doesn't have a border with Ukraine.
+Sabadus, meanwhile, thinks the Azerbaijani gas would likely need to be imported via Russia's southern pipeline infrastructure through Turkey, Moldova and Romania, as Azerbaijan doesn't have a border with Ukraine.
 Sabadus told DW that transit costs on the southern pipelines are "exorbitant," which may make that route unfeasible.

 How else could a deal between Azerbaijan and Ukraine work?

-One option would be for Azeri gas suppliers to sell their gas via Russia, allowing state energy monopoly Gazprom and other Russian firms to earn transit revenues.
+One option would be for Azerbaijani gas suppliers to sell their gas via Russia, allowing state energy monopoly Gazprom and other Russian firms to earn transit revenues.

 Earlier this year, Gazprom announced its first loss since 1999, as the firm struggled to make up for lost European exports through deals with China and Turkey.

-Ukraine does have Europe's largest underground gas storage facilities, mostly located in the west of the country and Kyiv had asked Moscow before the war to allow it to transit gas from Azerbaijan and Turkmenistan to Europe.
+Ukraine has Europe's largest underground gas storage facilities, mostly located in the west of the country.
+Kyiv had asked Moscow before the war to allow it to transit gas from Azerbaijan and Turkmenistan to Europe.
 But the Kremlin refused, so this route is in doubt.

 "It's highly unlikely that the Russians would open up their borders [to gas from neighboring countries] because it would mean losing control over their transmission system, which is seen as a strategic asset," said Sabadus.